Jarred6068/MRPC_support/Cancer_Selection/README.txt

 =================================================
 ---------***Calculating--Centroids***------------
 =================================================
+-Illumina 450k human methylation assay contains 485K probes and the manifest that comes standard with the assay contains gene names for 365K of theses probes (119,652 with missing UCSC Ref_names) -We filter out all probes with missing UCSC Ref_names

-we calculated the gene centroids by averaging over all probes into the same gene (accounting for aliases) gene centroids data dimension:
+-we calculated the gene centroids for the remaining probes by averaging over all probes into the same gene (accounting for aliases) gene centroids data dimension:
-21,244 X 333
+ 21,244 genes X 333 samples

 =================================================
 -------***Detecting-Differential-Genes***--------
 =================================================

-We used 1-way anova across each gene where the explanatory variable is a factor with two levels "Normal" or "Cancerous" indicating the state of the tissue for each individual.
+-We used 1-way anova across each gene centroid where the explanatory variable is a factor with two levels "Normal" or "Cancerous" indicating the state of the tissue for each individual.
 We retain genes with significant F from this test as differentially methylated between normal and cancereous tissues

+-We use a rejection threshold of alpha = 0.05 and the qvalue method to control the FDR at 5%